junxit/us-congress-bills-114/metadata.md

 - 2016-11-29 — Mr. Goodlatte moved to suspend the rules and pass the bill, as amended.
 - 2016-11-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text of measure as passed: CR H6322-6326)
 - 2016-11-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text of measure as passed: CR H6322-6326)
+- 2016-11-30 — Message on House action received in Senate and at desk: House amendment to Senate bill.
+- 2016-12-01 — Resolving differences -- Senate actions: Senate agreed to the House amendment to the Senate bill by Unanimous Consent.(consideration: CR S6679; text as Senate agreed to the House amendment: CR S6679)
+- 2016-12-01 — Senate agreed to the House amendment to the Senate bill by Unanimous Consent. (consideration: CR S6679; text as Senate agreed to the House amendment: CR S6679)
+- 2016-12-02 — Message on Senate action sent to the House.
+- 2016-12-07 — Presented to President.
+- 2016-12-07 — Presented to President.
+- 2016-12-16 — Became Public Law No: 114-324.
+- 2016-12-16 — Became Public Law No: 114-324.
+- 2016-12-16 — Signed by President.
+- 2016-12-16 — Signed by President.